Getsug/Getsug/README.md

 ### 🌟 Let's Collaborate

 I'm always open to collaboration on exciting projects or simply discussing technology and its impact on our world.
-Feel free to reach out to me via email or through my social media profiles.
+Feel free to reach out to me through my social media profile.

     ✈ Check out my repositories and let's make a difference through technology!